aaronvil/ICS414_ambient/README.md

 Aaron Jhumar Villanueva
 Ryan Theriot

-##### An Ambient device that will track different data sources and show visual representations of the data's current state.
+##### An virtual ambient lamp that will track different data sources and show visual representations of the data's current state.

+## EZGraphics
+We use [EZGraphics](http://www2.hawaii.edu/~dylank/ics111/) for the UI and graphics which is developed by Dylan Kobayashi.

 ## Current Iteration
 The current iteration tracks the flowing data sources: